Karthik2917k/recusion-100-days/Pwrmutation.md

-iven an array nums of distinct integers, return all the possible permutations.
+Given an array nums of distinct integers, return all the possible permutations.
 You can return the answer in any order.

 Example 1:

 Input: nums = [1,2,3]